Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Denver and its opponents have combined for 44.5 points -- this matchup's over/under -- just one time this season.
+- Denver has combined with its opponents to put up more than 44 points just one time this season.

-- Las Vegas' games have gone over 44.5 points in two opportunities this season.
+- Las Vegas has combined with its opponents to score more than 44 points in two games this season.

-- Sunday's over/under is 1.5 points higher than the combined 43 PPG average of the two teams.
+- The two teams combine to average 43 points per game, one less than the over/under in this contest.

-- This contest's over/under is 5.3 points above the 39.2 these two squads combine to allow per game this season.
+- The 39.2 combined points per game that these two squads have allowed this season are 4.8 fewer than the 44 total in this contest.

 Broncos stats and trends

-- Denver's games this year have gone over the total in one out of five opportunities (20%).
+- Denver's games this year have hit the over one time in five opportunities (20%).

-- Denver is 2-0 against the spread and 2-0 overall this season when the team scores more than 24 points.
+- When Denver records more than 24 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Denver picks up over 339.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Denver totals more than 339.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Broncos have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.
+- This year, the Broncos have turned the ball over four times, one more than the Raiders' takeaways (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.